arthurcohen/password_bloc/README.md

 ## Getting Started

-For now, the project has only one example.
-The [PasswordBloc](lib/blocs/password/password_bloc.dart).
-There, I use the http library to fetch some data from [passwordrandom.com](https://www.passwordrandom.com), and list the content dinamicly on the screen.
+For now, the project has two examples:
+- The [PasswordBloc](lib/blocs/password/password_bloc.dart).
+There, I use the http library to fetch some data from [passwordrandom.com](https://www.passwordrandom.com), and list the content dinamicly on the screen;
+- The [CounterBloc](lib/blocs/counter/counter_bloc.dart).
+Here, I've done a simple, but not so familiar counter app.
+Using BLoC and StatefullWidgets, you can increment and decrement values in the screen.

 ## Running